Samford University Bishop Guild Invitational

 COMMUNICATE WITH ME ABOUT TECH ISSUES.

-I would love to chat with you about Samford debate, or debate in general.
+I would love to chat with you about debate, or about Samford debate.
 Feel free to shoot me an email if you have further questions.

 Give roadmaps before each speech